mylovemyon/TryHackMe/Rooms/John The Ripper.md

 You can acquire NTHash/NTLM hashes by dumping the SAM database on a Windows machine, by using a tool like Mimikatz or from the Active Directory database: NTDS.dit.
 You may not have to crack the hash to continue privilege escalation- as you can often conduct a "pass the hash" attack instead, but sometimes hash cracking is a viable option if there is a weak password policy.

 ----------------------------------------Answer the questions below----------------------------------------
+What is the cracked value of this password?
 <img src="https://github.com/mylovemyon/TryHackMe_Images/blob/main/Images/John%20The%20Ripper_2.png" width="50%" height="50%">